 After the campaign is created, you will want to set up flights within that campaign.
 When you schedule a flight, you're specifying when and how you want your ads to run within a campaign.

-To get started, while in a campaign, click the Add a Flight button on the left-hand column of the screen.
+Step 1 - While in a campaign, click the Add a Flight button on the left-hand column of the screen.

 Be sure to put who represents the flight in the Flight Rep box; this can be helpful for record keeping!